 “Do not dismiss the dish saying that it is just, simply food.
 The blessed thing is an entire civilization in itself!”
-Abdulhak Sinasi

 Turkish Cuisine: Prologue

-For those who travel engaged in culinary pursuits, the Turkish Cuisine is a very, curious one.
+For those who travel engaged in culinary pursuits, Turkish Cuisine is a very, curious one.
 The variety of dishes that make up the cuisine, the ways they all come together in feast-like meals, and the evident intricacy of each craft offer enough material for life-long study and enjoyment.
 It is not easy to discern a basic element or a single dominant feature, like the Italian pasta or the French sauce.
-Whether in a humble home, at a famous restaurant, or at a dinner in a Bey’s mansion, familiar patterns of this rich and diverse cuisine are always present.
+Whether in a humble home, at a famous restaurant, or a dinner in a Bey’s mansion, familiar patterns of this rich and diverse cuisine are always present.
 It is a rare art, which satisfies your senses while reconfirming the higher order of society; community and culture.